Due to COVID-19 restrictions, a selection of on-campus papers will be made available via distance and online learning for eligible students.

 Entry into Psychology 400-level normally requires a major in Psychology, a B+ average or higher in Psychology 300-level papers, and a pass in PSYC 311 Quantitative Methods.
 We highly recommend that students have completed PSYC 310.
 Students from other universities must show evidence of an equivalent level of competence.

 Professor Elaine Reese - email@example.com

 - Teaching staff

 - Paper Structure

 Students meet for two hours each week to discuss a topic in culture and development.
-The paper is in a seminar format, so students are expected to be prepared to discuss the assigned readings each week.
 Guest lecturers will also be invited to discuss their experiences conducting cultural research or applying principles from cultural research in their practice.
 Students will complete two pieces of internal assessment.
-The first is an application project, in which students will select a video clip or news article that illustrates a cultural misunderstanding.
-Students will present the misunderstanding to the class and, using their knowledge of cultural psychology, will pinpoint the reasons for the misunderstanding and will recommend ways that the misunderstanding could have been prevented and/or resolved.
-Students will also supply a written annotated bibliography of the research used in solving/resolving the issue (20%).
+The first is an oral presentation on a cultural psychology topic of your choice (20%).
+Students will present the misunderstanding to the class and, using their knowledge of cultural psychology, will pinpoint the reasons for the misunderstanding and will recommend ways that the misunderstanding could have been prevented and/or resolved (20%).
 The second is a research proposal on any aspect of cultural developmental psychology (30%).

 - Research Proposal - 30%

 Recommended: American Psychological Association (2020).
 Publication manual of the American Psychological Association (7th ed.).
 Washington, DC: American Psychological Association.
 Available for purchase at: https://www.bookdepository.com/Concise-Guide-APA-Style-American-Psychological-Association/9781433832734?ref=grid-view&qid=1590014082830&sr=1-4